SublimeLinter/SublimeLinter/docs/troubleshooting.rst

   instead of the old syntaxes attribute.
 You can use the :ref:`selector` linter setting right now instead of the "syntax_map".

-- The linter binary or it dependencies are not installed.
+- The linter binary or its dependencies are not installed.
   Be sure to install the linter as documented in the linter plugin’s README.

 - The linter binary is installed, but its path is not available to SublimeLinter.
   Follow the steps in :ref:`debugging-path-problems` below.

-Anythng else should be searched across GitHub issues and if not found then reported.
+Anything else should be searched across GitHub open and closed issues.
+If nothing found then please report new issue.

 .. _debugging-path-problems: